sourcegraph/sourcegraph-public-snapshot/dev/sg/README.md

 # Preview what a CI run for your current changes will look like
 sg ci preview

-# Check on the status of your changes in the Buildkite pipeline
+# Check on the status of your changes on the current branch in the Buildkite pipeline
 sg ci status
-# Check on the status of a specific branch
+# Check on the status of a specific branch instead
 sg ci status --branch my-branch
-# Block until the build has completed (will send a system notification)
+# Block until the build has completed (it will send a system notification)
 sg ci status --wait
 ```